 You’ll Need Your Passport To Rent It & Send it Over Email

 A quick important note to start is that, for any kind of WiFi or SIM Card in Thailand, you will need to provide your passport details.
-Considering there are no actual locations for any of the Thailand Pocket WiFi companies, where you can go, show your passport and pick it up, it’s a bit risky sending a photo of your passport over email.
+Considering there are no actual locations for any of the Thailand Pocket WiFi companies, where you can go, show your passport, and pick it up, it’s a bit risky to send a photo of your passport over email.

 If this is something you’re worried about doing, then unfortunately there’s no other way to use the WiFi connection.

 Instead, I’d recommend going to a 7-11 and getting an AIS monthly SIM.
 We got unlimited 5G data for 249 baht for our entire stay in Thailand.
 It’s safer giving your passport over the counter (IMHO) because no one can hack your visit to the shop – they can hack your email!